 -15/-5 =3 Notice when you apply the "negatives come in pairs" you

 end up with a positive outcome because you already

 In Math numbers can either be greater than zero or less than zero.
 We distinguish these numbers by calling them either a positive number or a negative number.
 We use the symbol - to indicate a negative number.
 On a number line a positive number will be to the right of zero, and a negative number will be to the left of zero.

-When you divide positive and negative numbers it can get a little tricky trying to figure out if the answer is positive or negative.
+When you divide negative numbers it can get a little tricky trying to figure out if the answer is positive or negative.